 When it was pointed out he was an Admiral, Emkir remind them he was a Retired Admiral and Scout.
 Emkir suggested they look at all their contacts and see if there's anyone connected to the navy.
 He also admitted with an evil grin that, whenever he wanted someone from the navy to show up, all he had to do was wear tight pants and bend over.
 Rol shrugged and said, "Sounds like something to bring up with the captain and get everyone in on this.
 Maybe, we'll find somebody with a lead in?"
 Emkir considered and said, "Perhaps someone we met last year." but did not sound certain of that.

-When Fesic mentioned that Mikah had seemed to know that captain from when they arrived in-system, Rol wondered how they knew each other?
-When no one else seemed to have heard the story, Emkir explained how things had worked in the Rech system the year before.
+When Fesic said Mikah seemed to know that captain from their arrival in-system, Rol wondered how they knew each other?
+Since no one else had heard the complete story, Emkir explained what had happened in the Rech system the year before.
 After that was shared, Aali admitted she had little luck beyond finding out what was bothering her sister.
 So, that was gonna remain an issue for her and Emkir.
 Joking, because issues surrounded this crew, Rol said, "Well, aren't you glad you're back with us?"
 After the brief chuckles that got, everyone sat and chatted until Mikah, Zimzod and the others arrived.
-Before they had left the ship, Munarshu had suggested they use one of their own air/rafts, but Mikah shot that down.

-As they returned to the suite, they saw Aali and Mikah welcomed her, saying, "Aali!
-How was the visit? in a tone which was somewhat knowing.
+They saw Aali as they returned to the suite and Mikah welcomed her, saying, "Aali!
+How was the visit?" in a tone which was somewhat knowing.
 Based on the tone of Mikah's voice, Aali just shot the captain a look.
 Still, Aali answered Mikah saying, "I think I have some answers and more questions."
 Mikah's "OK, what's up?" only prompted Aali to continue.
 Aali said she'd had 'a talk' with her sister and the tone used told everyone just exactly how fun that was?
 After a brief pause, Aali asked Mikah, "Do you remember the cruiser Tamesha Kargaa?"
 Mikah quickly said, "Yeah." in a tone which begged what that had to do with anything?